 3 – Lbs Butternut squash (a medium-sized squash) split and deseeded.
 Leave the skin on.

-2 – Tablespoons butter
+2 – Tablespoons butter (vegan butter can be used as well)

 2 – Tablespoons olive oil